-where,
+where

-with $A_n$ being the amplitude, $\mu_n$ the mean, and $\sigma_n$ standard deviation of the Gaussian used to describe the peak $n$.
+with $A_n$ being the amplitude, $\mu_n$ the mean, and $\sigma_n$ is the standard deviation of the Gaussian used to describe peak $n$.
 To evaluate the goodness of the fit, we used the reduced chi-squared, defined as